 Do you think that slavery does not apply to you?
 Check your footprint at www.slaveryfootprint.org and what you discover will surprise you.

 HomeAid has been ending homelessness with WTLC since 1993, through the preservation of a home with 45 beds for victims of domestic violence and human trafficking.
-The WTLC programs are also a recipient of the HomeAid Essentials campaign and HomeAid’s Community Outreach activities.
+The WTLC programs are also recipients of the HomeAid Essentials campaign and HomeAid’s Community Outreach activities.